vsls-contrib/codespaces-in-codespaces/README.md

 ### Use

-1. Create a repo from this template, change the environment variables in the `devcontainer.json`:
+1. Create a Codespace from this repo.
- - `$ADO_REPO_URL` - ADO repo URL to create the codespace with
- - `$ADO_REPO_DEFAULT_PATH` - the default workspace folder for the Codespace (analog of `workspaceFolder` from devcontainer spec)
- - feel free to define any other settings inside the file
-2. Create a Codespace and run `./init` in the terminal.
+2. Get a PAT in ADO ([link](https://devdiv.visualstudio.com/_usersSettings/tokens)), at least `code:read&write` and `packaging:read` scopes expected on the PAT.
-3. Follow interactive script to specify your ADO `username` and `PAT`.
+3. Run the `./init` script and follow instructions.

 ### Issues/Feedback